-Character Function The asterisk and hash symbols may be used if the DTMF service requires the p Inserts a pause of approx. 2 seconds before, or between, DTMF characters If you use this character, the remaining sequence is not sent until you send tone again during the call.
+Character Function The asterisk and hash symbols may be used if the DTMF service requires them р Inserts a pause of approx. 2 seconds before, or between, DTMF characters w If you use this character, the remaining sequence is not sent until you press Send tone again during the call.